T0nyX1ang/nonebot-plugin-scheduled-broadcast/README.md

 # nonebot-plugin-scheduled-broadcast
-An event-based scheduled broadcaster aiming for all nonebot2 adapters.
+A customizable, adapter-independent, event-based scheduled broadcaster aiming for all nonebot2 adapters.